 Body Changes During The Seventh Month Of Pregnancy

-- Breast changes: Your breasts will become tender, heavier and denser with visible veins and darkened nipples.
+- Breast changes: Your breasts will become tender, heavier and denser with visible veins and darkened nipples and areola.
 They will also start producing milk, and could sometimes leak.
 You should wear a comfortable and well-fitting bra for the required support.

 - Gait changes: Your gait changes and your feet will involuntarily part while you walk, to support the growing tummy.
 You will be walking like a ‘pregnant woman’ from now.